voukatas/Commander/README.md

 # download the passwd file locally
 download /etc/passwd

+# list your files locally to check that passwd was created
+local-ls

 # upload a file (test.txt) in the directory where the agent is
 upload test.txt